Partnering with eOrganic in a Research Project

 Engage farmers and the agricultural professionals supporting them

-• Develop and publish articles, learning lessons, manuals, resource guides, research reports, or other text and image-based resources to eXtension.org
+- Develop and publish publicly available articles, learning lessons, manuals, resource guides, research reports, or other text and image-based resources

-• Develop and publish videos to eOrganic’s YouTube site and eXtension.org
+- Develop and publish videos to eOrganic’s YouTube site and eOrganic.org

-• Develop course materials and coordinate courses through eXtension's Moodle Campus - see the Organic Seed Production course developed by Organic Seed Alliance as an example (you must register as a user of the Moodle Campus to access the course).
+- Develop course materials and coordinate courses through the Extension Foundation's Moodle Campus - see the Organic Seed Production course developed by Organic Seed Alliance as an example (you must register as a user of the Moodle Campus to access the free course).
 Resources developed for non-credit courses can also be used in online or campus-based credit courses.

 Develop a course

 An eOrganic course on Organic Seed Production was developed by Jared Zystro and collaborators at the Organic Seed Alliance.
 The course covers the fundamentals of seed production for onions, beets and chard, brassicas, carrots, and wet seeded crops, as well as climatic requirements for seed crops, important diseases, and seed quality.
-After having been peer-reviewed and checked for organic certification compliance, the course is now available on the eXtension Moodle campus site at http://campus.extension.org/enrol/index.php?id=377.
+After having been peer-reviewed and checked for organic certification compliance, the course is now available on the Extension Foundation Moodle campus site at https://campus.extension.org/enrol/index.php?id=377.

 Evaluate your eOrganic content